area17/twill-firewall/README.md

 You add as many domains as you need and configure different passwords for each.
 Once you enable the `all domains (*)` entry, the same configuration will be used for all, and all other domains will be hidden.

+## Features

+- "Allow" strategy: only allow access to the listed IP addresses
+- "Block" strategy: block all listed IP addresses
+- Detects and blocks automatically attacks
+- Automatically add block attacker IP addresses to the block list
+- Redirection instead of blocking.
+Allow displaying a "Coming soon" page to external users, while giving access to the team.

 ## Middleware

 A middleware is automatically added to all `web` routes, but you can configure this behaviour or even disable it to configure your middleware yourself: